 Your School Donation can be paid to Sacred Heart College, Lower Hutt - BNZ Bank Acct # 02-0528-0368049-00.

 Proprietors' Donation is $200 per annum per family plus $150 per annum per student.

 The Sacred Heart College land and buildings are owned by the Mission Colleges Lower Hutt Trust Board, the Proprietors of Sacred Heart College, a Board set up by the Mission Sisters who established the College over 100 years ago.

-The Proprietors' Donation family request is used for development and upgrading of Sacred Heart College’s buildings and facilities.
+The Proprietors' Donation family request is used for upgrading of Sacred Heart College’s existing buildings and facilities.
 Over recent years the Trust Board has built the Performing Arts Centre and funded an upgrade of Euphrasie House to ensure compliance with the new Building Code.

 Following on from the work done on Euphrasie, the Trust Board then reviewed Mission House to ascertain compliance with the latest Building Code.
 Regrettably, this assessment determined that Mission House and the Chapel were at risk in the event of a severe earthquake, which resulted in the College Boards closing these to students and staff.

-To meet the immediate teaching space requirements, six relocatables will be placed on site and a new Food Room incorporated into the Technology Block.
+To meet the immediate teaching space requirements, six relocatables were be placed on site and a new Food Room incorporated into the Technology Block.

 In view of the building and funding challenges facing the Trust Board, we would be extremely grateful if you are able to make this donation in full or in part.

 The Proprietors' Donation qualifies for income tax rebate purposes.